 · The health benefits of plums include relief from indigestion, influenza infections, and anxiety-related problems.
 The antioxidant power of these fruits helps in treating osteoporosis, macular degeneration, cancer, diabetes and obesity.
 They also help in maintaining a healthy heart by reducing cholesterol levels.

-SAUSAGE & PLUM SALAD
+VEGAN SAUSAGE, GRAIN & PLUM SALAD

 1 red onion, sliced finely